demjanp/chrono_spatial_modelling/README.md

 4. Calculate temporal distribution of amount of modelled habitation areas
 5. Calculate temporal distribution of summed evidence
 6. Calculate temporal distribution of the Habitation Stability Index (HSI)
-7. Analyse habitation continuity by calculating ratio of overlapping of habitation areas in subsequent phases
+7. Analyze habitation continuity by calculating ratio of overlapping of habitation areas in subsequent phases
-8. Analyse spatial clustering of habitation areas by calculating a Pair Correlation Function (pcf) for every solution
+8. Analyze spatial clustering of habitation areas by calculating a Pair Correlation Function (PCF) for every solution
 9. Generate raster probability maps of modelled production areas for every chrono-spatial phase
 10. Plot the results